 Behind the scenes of the Large Hadron Collider

-Posted in: Bath, International
+Posted in: International and study abroad

 As a Bath graduate based in Geneva, and the CEO of the world’s largest cancer NGO, the link between the University and CERN is for me, a compelling one.
 And one which, amazingly, came about due to a chance alumni connection.